 Upstairs are two bedrooms; the master double is bright and airy with views of the lake, the twin overlooks the main courtyard to Tinkler Beck Farm and Cottage.

 The bathroom is well appointed with bath, overhead shower, hand basin and WC.

-Outside there is a little walled garden area and of course the meadow and lake shore to while away the days and gaze out on one of the finest lake views.
+Outside there is a little private walled garden area for you to relax.
+Beyond this are the grounds and the lake shore where you can swim, picnic or simply while away some time gazing out on one of the finest lake views.

 All in all Tent Lodge Cottage offers the perfect holiday, offering guests that rare element of fine accommodation, views of our magnificent mountains, private lake access and all set in the heart of Cumbria's Lake District.

 - Guests may bring their own craft to a maximum of 26ft.
 The jetties lie across a meadow.

 - Jetty fee for boats and dinghies £25 to include 4x4 tow if required.